VertaAI/modeldb/client/verta/docs/tutorials/deployment/endpoint_canary_update.rst

 Updating endpoints with canary
 ==============================

-Let's say you'd like to deploy a new model, but rather than commit to updating the Endpoint `all at once <endpoint_update.html>`__, you'd like to roll out your model slowly and incrementally, keeping an eye on its behavior in case things don't go as expected.
+As an alternative to updating an Endpoint `all at once <endpoint_update.html>`__, Verta offers the ability to roll out a new model incrementally while monitoring its behavior to prevent a problematic model from beiing deployed completely.

-This is the principle behind a canary update, which is what this tutorial will demonstrate.
+This is the principle behind a canary update, as this tutorial will demonstrate.

 Using the client
 ----------------